Muʽassel: Arab world

 In many places in the Arab world, the smoking of shisha is a part of traditional culture, and is considered a social custom.
 Social smoking is typically done with the use of a hookah with a single hose which is passed around the group or double hose, but some hookahs can employ up to four hoses.
 When the smoker is finished, the hose is either placed back on the table, signifying that it is available, or is handed directly to the next user.
 Social convention dictates that the mouthpiece and hose should be folded back on itself in such a way that the mouthpiece is not pointing at the recipient.
 Disposable mouth tips are sometimes used in cafes.

 Many cafés in the Middle East offer hookah.
 Cafés are widespread and are common social gathering places (akin to public houses in Britain).
 Some expatriate residents arriving in the Middle East frequent hookah cafés in lieu of pubs in the region, especially where prohibition is in place and alcohol is not served.

-Levant

-In the Levant (Syria, Israel, Palestine, Lebanon, Jordan), hookah (sometimes referred to as "arguileh", or "narguileh") is widely used, and its availability is nearly universal.
+In the Levant (Syria, Palestine, Lebanon, Jordan), hookah (sometimes referred to as "arguileh", or "narguileh") is widely used, and its availability is nearly universal.
 Hookah has become part of the culture.
 Smokers are often seen on the side of the streets, parks, bus stops, and other public venues.
 Cafes are sometimes observed to be fully occupied by hookah smokers, even during late hours of the night.
-It is not uncommon to see a female smoking hookah.
+It is not uncommon to see women smoking hookah.
 In the Levant, it is very social, and the activity is often accompanied by a game of Tawla (Backgammon), cards, or tea.